I had another AJ day and it was as wonderful as ever. My only problem is definitely a first world problem!

 Baking (Stretching My Skills with Sally):

 Last year I tried a few of Sally’s Baking Challenge items and quite enjoyed the challenge of trying new things.
+Most of the people in my life asked why I was doing this, thankfully there are people like Abbey!
 I was talking with Abbey of Three Cats and a Girl and we decided to both try these challenges and then link up to talk about our results, so please check out her attempts too.
 I was really interested in doing this because I knew she would be doing the recipes as called for while I would need to convert them to gluten free and dairy free.
 I should say that I change as little as possible and just sub in gf and df ingredients to see if the recipe will still work.

 Thanks Abbey for taking on this challenge with me:)

 All the rest of my day has been taken up with knitting (oh and a little stitching so I have something to show for the SAL next week).